• Skip to primary navigation

 2. Your Favorite Kitchen Pal for Fast Prep

-If you deal with a lot of greens, from salads to herbs, it’s ideal for you.
-It can make prep time much faster, with fewer tools, and easy enough to put away when done.
-You won’t need a colander or a bowl.
-Just place it into the container, fill it with water, and remove the basket to drain. place the basket back in and spin.
+If you deal with a lot of greens, from salads to herbs, it's ideal for you.
+It can make prep time much faster, with fewer tools, and it is easy enough to put away when done.
+You won't need a colander or a bowl.
+Just place it into the container, fill it with water, and remove the basket to drain.
+Place the basket back in and spin.
 Then plate it up or serve it.

 3. Use even for Herbs

-You’ll notice I mentioned herbs when you buy them; there is still dirt on them.
-If you watch many cooking videos, they will mention rinsing and patting dry your herbs before using.
-I prefer to use the salad spinner since I don’t have to waste paper towels and grab other equipment, and it dries it instantly, cutting my prep time in half.
-The benefits of dried herbs, it’s way easier to chop without worrying about scrapping your blade to remove the clumped wet herbs.
+I prefer to use the salad spinner since I don't have to waste paper towels and grab other equipment, and it dries it instantly, cutting my prep time in half.
+The benefits of dried herbs are that they're way easier to chop without worrying about scraping your blade to remove the clumped wet herbs.

 4. Steps on How to Garnish with Herbs